 Call us for the right price.
 You can read more about our prices here.

-For simultaneous translation over one hour or consecutive interpretation over two, interpreters work in pairs: they switch every quarter hour or so, as the job requires tremendous concentration.
+For simultaneous translation or for consecutive interpreting over two hours, interpreters work in pairs: they switch every quarter hour or so, as the job requires tremendous concentration.

 What is special about conference interpretation?

-Conference interpreting, and especially simultaneous interpretation, is especially demanding as it requires sustained concentration.
+Conference interpreting, especially simultaneous, is especially demanding as it requires sustained concentration.
 The interpreter must be able to maintain two separate but related thought processes at the same time.

 The interpreter must listen to the speaker and understand the speech.
 Some speakers speak clearly and logically at a measured pace, they are not so difficult to translate.
 But some speak unclearly, use jargon or less logical sentences, change their mind about how they wish to express things in the middle of a sentence, or just talk fast.
 These are a lot more difficult to follow.
 At the same time, the interpreter must translate what they have understood, and speak it clearly for the audience, preferably without much hesitation, even if the speaker does not speak well.